Connecting students and community professionals

 All CCPA undergraduate and master’s students are required to do at least one internship in the community.
 This instills our students with valuable professional skills before they graduate, and allows the college to strengthen its relationships with employers and alumni, both locally and across the state and country.
 Ongoing events at the University Downtown Center in Binghamton connect agencies and businesses with students from across the University.

-Local organizations are encouraged to contact Career and Professional Services about hosting an intern on site or about participating in one of our programs, described below.
+Local organizations are encouraged to contact Career and Intercultural Services about hosting an intern on site or about participating in one of our programs, described below.
 Area professionals are also invited to review our academic offerings to find a student in an area of study that best meets their needs.

 Community Connections is an event where students cultivate their networking skills by connecting with representatives from local agencies and businesses, as they learn about employment, internship and volunteer opportunities.